Humanoid-Motion-Studios/humanoid-website/about.md

 ---

 # About Humanoid Motion Studios

-title: We are pioneering humanoid robotics designed for real-time adaptive learning.
+We are pioneering humanoid robotics designed for real-time adaptive learning.

 ## Our Team
 - Robotics experts